GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 #### Tax Summary Label (3)
 * The label shown with the total invoice tax, which is displayed in the Invoice Summary.
 * You can hide this information using the [Hide Tax Summary setting](#hide-tax-in-summary).
+* The default value is "Tax Total:".

 #### Unit Tax Column Label (4)
 * The heading used for the Unit Tax column of the Product Table.
 * The Unit Tax column is displayed automatically if [Tax Inclusive Pricing](#enable-tax-inclusive-pricing) is enabled.
 You can hide the column using the [Tax Column setting](#hide-tax-column).
+* The default value is "Unit Tax".

 #### Tax Shipping (5)
 * When enabled alongside tax-inclusive pricing, taxes will be calculated for the Shipping field using the [Default Tax Rate](#default-tax-rate-2), or the `tax-{rate}-{label}` modifier.